wwivbbs/docs/docs/chains/doorparty.md

 * -s = Your SystemTag from DoorParty.
 Do NOT use brackets.
 * -f = The path to CHAIN.TXT
 * -a = The path to optional ANSI file splash screen
+* -d = The door code to use (defaults to the menu)

 If `doorparty.ans` is in the script directory and no other file is specified with the `-a` switch, it will be shown automatically.
 You can specify another filename by calling it like so:

 `bash -c "./chains/doorparty/doorparty-link.sh -f %1 -s AA -a /path/to/file.ANS"`

+This feature may be of particular use if you use BBSLink as a "direct door" so that there are different "loading" screens for each door.

+If you wish to use the script as a "direct door" link instead of going to the menu, set up a new door entry, but modify the filename like so:

+`B) Filename     : bash -c "./chains/doorparty/doorparty-link.sh -f %1 -d DOORCODE"`

+A list of valid door codes is found on the [here](https://wiki.throwbackbbs.com/doku.php?id=doorcode).

 If you are using another BBS system that can pass the username, use the `-u` switch followed by the username variable.
 You can also use this from the